Machine Learning for Engineering¶

 We will see Double-Descent phenomenon - Errors in training and test both decrease as number of features increase.

-To be discussed more in L7.
+To be discussed more later in this module.